nickstaggs/teleport-takehome/rfd/0001-directory-browser.md

     * Server error
     * If the frontend assets are still able to be served
         * URL will remain the same
-        * User will be shown a page t
+        * User will be shown a page that details that there was an issue retrieving the information and to try again later

 ## API

 * GET /api/files/\<path>/\<to>/\<directory>
+    * Sorting and filtering query params will not be sent to the API
     * Responses
         * 200
             ```json